-Facilities Management’s Recycling and Solid Waste Division is now taking our campus construction and demolition waste to local processor Sun Recycling in Beltsville, Maryland.
+Facilities Management’s Recycling and Solid Waste Division takes our campus construction and demolition waste to local processor Sun Recycling in Beltsville, Maryland.
 The Sun Services Material Recycling Facility (MRF) opened in October 2013 and serves the entire Baltimore Washington corridor, including Maryland, Washington, DC and Northern Virginia.
 The facility operates as a zero landfill facility and provides customers with LEED credits.
 The recycling facility accepts construction debris, sorts the material by commodity type and sends to various processors for re-use.
 Scrap metal, wood, gypsum, and aggregates are made into usable products.
 This marks an important step for our recycling and solid waste efforts on campus.
 It provides business for a local vendor and cuts down on the amount of travel and carbon emissions required to depose of the waste.
 Sun Recycling recycles 80% of the materials at their facility.
 You can learn more about Sun Recycling here.

 In 2009, Facilities Management (FM) developed a "Please Don't Litter" campaign and affixed simple green bumper stickers to FM service vehicles.
 The campaign reminds people of the importance of properly recycling and disposing of solid waste on campus.
-While recycling continues to grow on campus, FM estimates that daily litter removal costs the campus more than $300,000 per year.
+While recycling continues to grow on campus, FM estimates that daily litter removal costs the campus more than $300,000 per year..

 Two times each year, a tremendous amount of waste in generated by the student residents.
 During Move-In, Residential Life and Residential Facilities work together to collect all the cardboard boxes discarded by students.
 In the few days of fall opening 2005, 11 tons of cardboard were collected and recycled.